patrickkfkan/volumio-youtube2/README.md

 ### Changelog

+0.1.4
+- [Fixed] `contentDetails` missing in getVideo() (gapi model) which, among other things, breaks autoplay
+- [Changed] Update package.json to meet plugin submission criteria for Volumio 3

 0.1.3
 - [Changed] Check audio URLs and refetch if 403 or 404 response encountered
 - [Changed] Update plugin for Volumio 3